 Living with a child’s diagnosis can place considerable strain on the whole family.
-The Family Support volunteer programme was established in 2008 to offer families volunteer support in the home and provide a variety of family activities to help make happy memories and create a community of support.
-We are now in an exciting period of growth and as we engage with more families, we need to be able to increase the number and size of our family activities as well as increasing volunteer support in the home.
+The Family Support volunteer programme was established in 2008 to offer families volunteer support in the home and provide a variety of Family Activities to help make happy memories and create a community of support.
+We are now in an exciting period of growth and, as we engage with more families, we need to be able to increase the number and size of our Family Activities as well as increasing volunteer support in the home.
 Can you help us meet that need?

 Volunteering to provide family support is both a serious commitment and a rewarding opportunity.
 Family Support involves two key roles:

-Family Activities Volunteer
+Family Activities Volunteer – currently no vacancies

 Noah’s Ark provides regular Family Activities for the families that we work with.
 Family Days and Sibling Groups are there to provide fun and free days out in a fully accessible environment; whilst Parent Groups provide a supported opportunity to share experiences.
 Family Activities volunteers are needed to help deliver these services.